PaysanCorrezien/clovis/readme.md

 Usage: clovis.exe <COMMAND>

 Commands:
+  list          Lists all available applications
+    Options:
-list Lists all available applications startup-list Lists all applications in system startup folders show Shows the current configuration launch Launches all apps in the specified environment validate Validates the configuration to ensure all apps are installed edit Edits the configuration for a specific environment config Opens the configuration file in the default editor generate Generates a base example configuration create-desktop Creates a desktop entry for the specified environment completions Generates shell completions help Print this message or the help of the given subcommand(s)
+      -f, --format <FORMAT>  Output format: pretty (table), raw (one per line), or fzf (tab-separated) [default: pretty] startup-list  Lists all applications in system startup folders show          Shows the current configuration launch        Launches all apps in the specified environment validate      Validates the configuration to ensure all apps are installed edit          Edits the configuration for a specific environment config        Opens the configuration file in the default editor generate      Generates a base example configuration create-desktop Creates a desktop entry for the specified environment completions   Generates shell completions help          Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help
   -V, --version  Print version
 ```

 ### Shell Completion